Secure CheckoutPersonal information is secured with SSL technology.

 This second edition has been fully updated and revised to address recent advances in MS and NMR instrumentation, high-field NMR, proteomics and metabolomics for biomarker validation, clinical assays of biomarkers and clinical MS and NMR, identifying microRNAs and autoantibodies as biomarkers, MRM-MS assay development, top-down MS, glycosylation-based serum biomarkers, cell surface proteins in biomarker discovery, lipodomics for cancer biomarker discovery, and strategies to design studies to identify predictive biomarkers in cancer research.

-- Fully updated to address the full range of proteomic and metabolomic methods and technologies used for biomarker discovery and validation
+- Addresses the full range of proteomic and metabolomic methods and technologies used for biomarker discovery and validation

 - Covers all steps involved in biomarker discovery, from study design to study execution